DataDog/documentation/content/monitors/monitor_types/custom_check.md

    You can optionally **notify on no data** after a configurable timeframe.
 You must choose at least 2 minutes for your timeframe.

 4. Configure your **notification options**.
-Refer to the [Notifications](/monitors/notifications) section of this guide for a detailed walkthrough of the common notification options.
+Refer to the [Notifications](/monitors/notifications) dedicated documentation page for a detailed walkthrough of the common notification options.